RivinHD/civicc-compiler/README.md

-# CiviC Compiler
+# CivicC Compiler
 This repository was created as part of the **Compiler Construction** lecture at Friedrich Schiller University Jena during the winter term 2025.
-With this compiler we support the CiviC language, which is reduced C-like toy language the understand and develop the basic functionality of a Compiler.
+With this compiler we support the CivicC language, which is reduced C-like toy language the understand and develop the basic functionality of a Compiler.
 For the development we leverage the [Coconut Framework](https://github.com/CoCoNut-UvA/coconut), which generates based on an own [DSL](https://coconut-uva.github.io/coconut/dsl_syntax.html) a specific AST.
 Different passes can then